-Barbora has loved making things up ever since she was little.
-As soon as she learned to write, she started putting the products of her imagination to paper.
-In 2003, she won an English-language essay contest (organized by SPUSA – the Society of Friends of the USA) with her short story “When No One Was Looking.”
-After that, she started writing reports, reviews and interviews for magazines, later also scripts for Czech Television programs.
-She co-authored the hit children’s book Překlep a Škraloup (winner of book awards Magnesia Litera and Zlatá stuha), and in 2020, Czech Radio broadcast her children’s stories Neobyčejné příběhy pana inženýra (The Extraordinary Stories of One Engineer) as part of the legendary Hajajaja series, which were published in book form a year later.
-She is also a professional musician and host.
+Barbora Klárová has loved making things up since she was a child.
+As soon as she learned to write, she started putting the products of her imagination on paper.
+In 2003, she won an English-language essay contest (organised by SPUSA – the Society of Friends of the USA) with her short story „When No One Was Looking“.
+She then began writing reports, reviews and interviews for magazines, and later scripts for Czech television programmes.
+She co-authored the successful children’s book Překlep a Škraloup (winner of the Magnesia Litera and Zlatá stuha awards), and in 2020 Czech Radio broadcast her children’s stories The Extraordinary Stories of an Engineer as part of the legendary Hajajaja series, which was published in book form a year later.
+She is also a professional musician and presenter.

 by Barbora Klárová, Kristýna Plíhalová (ill), Martina Kupsová (design)

 November 2022, 136 pages